Deyonna/Midterm_Personal_Blog/README.md

 Tag clicks inside cards are kept in sync with the tag cloud sidebar.
 Clicking a tag on a card highlights the matching button in the sidebar and filters the grid, so both entry points behave identically.

+Currently no writeups are actually present on the website, it is an implementation to be taken into consideration for future builds.
+Each time the read button is pressed it goes to the top of the page since `href` is set to `#`.

 ### About Page

 The bio section uses a Bootstrap two-column grid to place the avatar and social links on the left and the text on the right.
 On smaller screens they are stacked vertically.